-On behalf of the Governor of the State of Delaware and the Secretary of the Department of Safety and Homeland Security, the Office of Highway Safety is pleased to present our Fiscal Year 2009 Highway Safety Plan.
-This plan provides an outline for improving the safety of all motorists on Delaware roadways and details the priority areas, performance goals and measures, and the initiatives to be undertaken to decrease the loss of life and injuries resulting from motor vehicle crashes.
+On behalf of the Governor of the State of Delaware and the Secretary of the Department of Safety and Homeland Security, the Office of Highway Safety is pleased to present our Fiscal Year 2010 Highway Safety Plan.
+The plan outlines the Office of Highway Safety's planned initiatives for the coming year.
+Each initiative is designed to reduce the number of crashes on Delaware roadways as well as reduce fatalities and the injury severity resulting from motor vehicle crashes.

-Beginning in early spring of 2008, an extensive data driven problem identification process was undertaken to determine the most critical highway safety priority areas appropriate for funding to improve the state's crash, fatality and injury picture.
+Beginning in early spring of 2009, an extensive data driven problem identification process was undertaken to determine the most critical highway safety priority areas.
 Various data sources were reviewed to assess the current crash picture, analyze motor vehicle crash trends, and develop appropriate goals and performance measures for all identified priority areas.
-Based on this data analysis, the Office of Highway Safety has identified the following highway safety priority areas for the State of Delaware for Fiscal Year 2009:
+Based on this data analysis, the Office of Highway Safety has identified the following highway safety priority areas for the State of Delaware for Fiscal Year 2010:

 - Occupant Protection

 - Impaired Driving

 - Speeding

-- Traffic Records